open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 <img src="https://user-images.githubusercontent.com/17425982/203776978-b5a9b383-93b4-4b35-9e6a-7cac684b372c.jpg" width="800" alt="image"/>
 </div>

-Since ablationcam is weighted by the contribution of each channel to the score, it is impossible to visualize only the am information at the box level like gradcam.
+Since AblationCAM is weighted by the contribution of each channel to the score, it is impossible to visualize only the am information at the box level like gradcam.
 But you can use --norm-in-bbox to only show bbox inside am

 ```shell
 python demo/boxam_vis_demo.py \